 Your rights with respect to your PHI

-The health Insurance Portability and Accountability Act of 1996 (HIPPA) provides you
+The Health Insurance Portability and Accountability Act of 1996 (HIPAA) provides you

 with several rights related to your PHI which are summarized:

 1. You have the right to receive this written Notice of Privacy Practices.

 2. You have the right to request a limitation on our use and disclosure of your PHI but

 we may not agree if it inhibits our ability to provide health care products and services to

 you or if we are required to disclose under federal or state laws.
 Requests for limitation